code16/sharp/docs/guide/building-form.md

 ```

 Or even easier, make your FormRequest class extend `Code16\Sharp\Form\Validator\SharpFormRequest` instead of `Illuminate\Foundation\Http\FormRequest`.
 Note that in this case, if you have to define a `withValidator($validator)` function (see the [Laravel doc](https://laravel.com/docs/5.5/validation#form-request-validation)), make sure you call `parent::withValidator($validator)` in it.

+## Declare the form

+The Form must be declared in the correct entity class, as documented here: [Write an entity](entity-class.md)).